-The Tanglegram Layout Problem has connections to a corresponding graph theory problem: drawing a graph with the minimum number of crossings possible.
-This is NP-complete \cite{CNNP}, while the Tanglegram Layout Problem is NP-hard \cite{tlhard}.
-Some of the known results in the Graph Drawing Problem have analogous results in tanglegram layouts, and some have approached the Tanglegram Layout Problem by translating what we know about graphs to tanglegrams.
+The crossing number of a tanglegram has connections with the crossing number of a graph $G$, denoted $\operatorname{cr}(G)$, which is the minimum number of crossings over all drawings of $G$.
+Determining if $\operatorname{cr}(G)\leq k$ for $k\in \mathbb{N}$ is NP-complete \cite{CNNP}, and the same is true for determining if $\crt(T,S,\phi)\leq k$ \cite{tlhard}.
+Some of the known results in graph drawing have analogous results in tanglegram layouts, and some have approached the Tanglegram Layout Problem by translating what we know about graphs to tanglegrams.
 Czabarka, Sz\'ekely, and Wagner recently used the well-known Kuratowski Theorem characterizing planarity of graphs to construct a Tanglegram Kuratowski Theorem characterizing \textit{planar tanglegrams}, which are tanglegrams with crossing number zero \cite{kura}.
-Prior to this, Lozano et. al. constructed their \algname{Untangle} Algorithm for drawing a planar layout of a planar tanglegram \cite{layout}.
+Prior to this, Lozano et al. constructed their \algname{Untangle} Algorithm for drawing a planar layout of a planar tanglegram \cite{layout}.
 Anderson et al. recently proved that removing a between-tree edge $(t_i,s_{\phi(i)})$ from a tanglegram reduces crossing number by at most $n-3$, and they produced a family of tanglegrams to show that this bound is sharp \cite{analogy}.
 They also found that the maximum crossing number over all tanglegrams asymptotically approaches $\frac{1}{2}{n\choose 2}$, where $n$ is the number of leaves in each tree.